Sneaky Sasquatch: Jobs

+Sasquatch can hijack the bus and after 15 real life minutes of driving it, the next day he can come back and the bus driver will say Sasquatch helped him have time to earn a medical diploma by hijacking the bus.
+And then the bus driver will give Sasquatch a bus driver disguise and Sasquatch will be the new bus driver.

 Property

 The money can be spent to buy multiple vehicles: cars, motorbikes, and boats, and then to upgrade and customize them.
-Also Sasquatch can expand his house and buy new furniture, purchase additional houses in other parts of the map, or buy some expensive vanity outfits and accessories.
+Additionally, Sasquatch can expand his house and buy new furniture, purchase additional houses in other parts of the map, or buy some expensive vanity outfits and accessories.

 Businesses

-The businesses allow the player to invest some of their money to get a passive income later.
-These businesses include a private campground on an small island, and a spaghetti delivery service in the town.
+There are two different businesses Sasquatch can invest in, in order to gain a passive income later.
+These businesses include a private campground on a small island, and a spaghetti delivery service in the town.

 Seasonal events

 There are two seasonal events.
-Winter holidays event adds additional prizes for the snowball fights mini-game and the snowman building activity.
+The winter holidays event adds additional prizes for the snowball fights mini-game and the snowman building activity.

 The Halloween event features trick-or-treating with dressing into multiple outfits, and several Halloween-themed mini-quests.

 The prizes for both events are candies, which can be exchanged for corresponding holiday costumes, and decorations for Sasquatch's house.
 Both events can be started for a day at any time of the year by finding a certain character and paying them.

-Storyline
+Story

-The main storyline of the game is a multi-chapter mission to save the nature from an evil corporation named R-Corp.
-As of version 1.9.4, there are 4 chapters in the main storyline.
+As of version 2.0.6, there are 4 chapters in the main storyline.

-Chapter 1: The Missing Treasure Map
+Chapter 1: The Mysterious Treasure Map

-The peaceful existence of Sasquatch and his animal friends is interrupted by arrival of Mr. Pemberton, a business magnate who wants to destroy the park to build condominiums.
-The rangers have few days to pay back their debts, and Sasquatch decides to help them by finding a buried treasure.
-But the duck tore the treasure map into several pieces which were then scattered by the wind, and Sasquatch needs to find them.
+Sasquatch, a fun and mischievous creature lives in the care of one of the park rangers at a private campsite.
+Hoping to prevent campers from being frightened away, the ranger doesn’t allowed Sasquatch from interacting with humans, but Sasquatch often sneaks out with the other animals to find food and objects.
+One day, CEO Mr. Pemberton tells the ranger that he will be demolishing the park's land so that it can be converted into luxury condos.
+Overhearing the conversation, the animals make a plan with Sasquatch to find a way to buy the park from Pemberton.
+The animals eventually find a layout of a treasure map, and with Sasquatch’s help, they locate the pieces to the map and dig up the treasure, which they then use to keep the park.
+Having the campsite, the animals and park ranger hold a party hailing Sasquatch as a hero.